bijitregmi/chatter/README.md

 # Chatter

 Chatter is a group chatting web application.
-Share you interests with people around the world and join servers to chat with people with similar interests.
+Share you interests with people around the world and join servers to chat with people who share similar interests.

 ## Installation